Sergei Dukhovskoi: Biography

+During the Ottoman-Russian War of 1877-78, he led a maneuver against Ottoman forces in Ardagan, for which he later received the St. George Cross.
+He also fought in battles in Eastern Turkey at Kars, the Aladzhin Heights and Erzerum.
+In the aftermath of the hostilities, Dukhovskoi was appointed the head of the demarcation commission tasked to draw up new boundaries between the Ottoman and Russian empires.
+He was also Governor of Erzerum for a brief period of time before the Ottomans reoccupied the city.
+When the campaign ended in 1879, he was stationed as Chief of Staff of the Moscow Military District.
+In this capacity, Dukhovskoi was involved in the coronation ceremonies for Alexander III in 1883 and oversaw the training of the tsar's forces in Russia and abroad.

 After being conferred the title of General-Lieutenant in 1886, Dukhovskoi oversaw maneuvers for a variety of War Districts in the empire.
 He was appointed to the Pri-Amur Governor-Generalship in 1893.
 Dukhovskoi was commander of the Russian navy in the Far East and is remembered as having done much to further both the cultural life of the region and the position of the armed forces stationed there.
 In May 1896, he was a participant at the coronation festivities for Tsar Nicholas II.
 At the end of the month, he was assigned to head the Vladivostok Military District for a three-year period.
-However, the assignment was ended prematurely with Dukhovskoi's appointment to the Governor-Generalship of Turkestan on March 28, 1898 in the aftermath of the Andizhan Uprising.
+However, the assignment was ended prematurely with Dukhovskoi's appointment to the Turkestan Governorate-General on March 28, 1898 in the aftermath of the Andizhan Uprising.

 The attack led by Dukchi Ishan on the Russian garrison in the Ferghana Valley was the defining event of the Governor-General's short tenure.
 Much of his time was spent in St. Petersburg on business matters related to the revolt.
 On one occasion, he remained in the capital for five months (12/16/1898-05/27/1899), followed soon after by another three-month stint.
 On January 1, 1901 Dukhovskoi was granted retirement.
 Simultaneously, he became a member of the State Council, where he served as an advisor to the tsar until he departed from Russia to recover from illness.
 Dukhovskoi had contracted malaria while serving in Turkestan and died on April 7, 1901.
 Tsar Nicholas II attended the panikhida in St. Petersburg and personally spoke with Dukhovskoi's grieving widow.
-The high-ranking officer was buried in the cemetery of Alexander Nevskii Lavra.
+The high-ranking officer was buried in the Nikolskoe Cemetery of the Alexander Nevsky Lavra.
 He left behind no children, and his wife Princess Barbara Golitsyn would live another thirty years, ending her days in abject poverty in the Soviet Union.